justnonamenoname/lifeticle/readme.md

 Can answers be found in religion?

-Religious organizations will not answer the questions raised in this article, as they do not engage with, discuss, or study such ideas.
+Religious organizations will not answer the questions raised in the article - they show no interest, do not discuss, and do not study such ideas.
 The mere fact that they have no connection to telescopes and no calls to study the world using them is enough to reduce their opinions to zero.
 They are not interested in the world and science; they are only interested in their cult.
 The fact that the moment of death does not exist also invalidates the concept of a religious paradise.